-Firm co-founder and managing member Marion Forsyth Werkheiser serves as a trusted strategic advisor to clients throughout the cultural heritage and preservation communities.
-She has counseled more than eighty enterprises on organizational capacity-building projects, including government relations, strategic planning, board governance, program development, fundraising, and risk management.
+Marion Forsyth Werkheiser counsels cultural heritage clients on organizational capacity-building projects, including government relations, strategic planning, board governance, program development, fundraising, and risk management.

-Greg Werkheiser is founding partner of the law and strategy firm Cultural Heritage Partners, PLLC, and of its allied consulting venture the Heritas Group.
-He is an award-winning lawyer and social entrepreneur tackling complex challenges in the fields of cultural heritage preservation, economic development, leadership development, politics and government, and civil rights.
+Greg Werkheiser is an award-winning lawyer and social entrepreneur tackling complex challenges in the fields of cultural heritage preservation, economic development, leadership development, politics and government, and civil rights.

 Eden’s practice focuses on art, cultural heritage, museum and intellectual property law.
-She has represented foreign states, museums, auction houses, major collectors, nonprofits and other entities, both as claimants and claim recipients, in a wide variety of cases.
-She has litigated and settled complex claims involving Nazi seizures, wartime looting, forced sales and thefts.
-Read more
+She has represented foreign states, museums, and nonprofits.
+She has litigated and settled complex claims involving Nazi seizures and wartime looting.

-Lucy Matthews is program and research manager at Cultural Heritage Partners, PLLC, and a manager at The Heritas Group.
-She brings knowledge of cultural heritage, tourism, environment, development and international relations to the team, and is particularly interested in the many ways in which these fields overlap.
+Lucy Matthews brings knowledge of cultural heritage, tourism, environment, development and international relations to the team, and is particularly interested in the many ways in which these fields overlap.